Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 </figcaption>
 </figure>

-The Gateway component is usually internet facing and it is in charge of managing the firewall rules to forward the traffic to the Connection Broker, so it is not a "mandatory" element.
+The Gateway component is usually internet-facing and it is in charge of managing the firewall rules to forward the traffic to the Connection Broker, so it is not a "mandatory" element.
 In practice, only the Connection Broker and the client are required to manage the configured VDIs.
-Connection Broker can be also integrated with Active Directory, Radius, VPNs, etc. so pwn one and jackpot!.
+Connection Broker can be also integrated with Active Directory, Radius, VPNs, etc; so pwn one and jackpot!
 Leostream provides an old Connection Broker version as [VM flavour](https://www.leostream.com/resource/legacy-downloads/), so we can download it and ter it to pieces to check its guts.

-The VM comes with default user leo (and same password) so we can do SSH/SCP easily to interact with the filesystem.
+The VM comes with default user leo (and same password) so we can easily interact with the filesystem through SSH/SCP.
 The first thing that caught our attention was...
 Perl.
 The entire platform is build on top of Perl scripts.
 Great, so we can just `cat` and `grep` to find common vulnerability patterns within the scripts... except that we can't.
 The files are encrypted. **WTF?**

 # Diving in Perl forums